savonet/book/technology.md

-can be more rough outside this range, some low intensity signals can be masked by high intensity signals (i.e., we do not hear them anymore in presence of other loud sound sources), they do not generally perceive phase difference under a certain frequency so all audio data below that threshold can be encoded in mono, and so on.
+can be more rough outside this range, some low intensity signals can be masked by high intensity signals (i.e., we do not hear them anymore in presence of other loud sound sources), they do not generally perceive phase difference under a certain frequency so that all audio data below that threshold can be encoded in mono, and so on.
 Most compression formats are _destructive_: they remove some information in the original signal in order for it to be smaller.
 The most well-known are mp3, opus and aac: the one you want to use is a matter of taste and support on the user-end.
 For instance, mp3 is the most widespread, opus has